jalloh-codes/udacity_coffee_shop_fullstack_app/backend/README.md

         - can `get:drinks-detail`
     - Manager
         - can perform all actions
+7. Adding Auth0 information
+    inside  the`./backend/src/auth/auth.py` add the following infromations.
+    - your Auth0 domain to the `AUTH0_DOMAIN` variable.
+    - your api audience to the `API_AUDIENCE` variable.
-7. Test your endpoints with [Postman](https://getpostman.com).
+8. Test your endpoints with [Postman](https://getpostman.com).
     - Register 2 users - assign the Barista role to one and Manager role to the other.
     - Sign into each account and make note of the JWT.
-    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
+    - Import the postman collection `./backend/udacity-fsnd-udaspicelatte.postman_collection.json`
     - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
     - Run the collection and correct any errors.
     - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

-### Implement The Server

-There are `@TODO` comments throughout the `./backend/src`.
-We recommend tackling the files in order and from top to bottom:

-1. `./src/auth/auth.py`
-2. `./src/api.py`